Berkeley Software Distribution: Binary compatibility

 Some BSD operating systems can run native software of several other operating systems on the same architecture, using a binary compatibility layer.
 This is much simpler and faster than emulation; for example, it allows applications intended for Linux to be run at effectively full speed.
 This makes BSDs not only suitable for server environments, but also for workstation ones, given the increasing availability of commercial or closed-source software for Linux only.
 This also allows administrators to migrate legacy commercial applications, which may have only supported commercial Unix variants, to a more modern operating system, retaining the functionality of such applications until they can be replaced by a better alternative.

 Standards

 Current BSD operating system variants support many of the common IEEE, ANSI, ISO, and POSIX standards, while retaining most of the traditional BSD behavior.
 Like AT&T Unix, the BSD kernel is monolithic, meaning that device drivers in the kernel run in privileged mode, as part of the core of the operating system.

-BSD descendants
+BSD systems

-Several operating systems are based on BSD, including FreeBSD, OpenBSD, NetBSD, MidnightBSD, MirOS BSD, GhostBSD, Darwin and DragonFly BSD.
-Both NetBSD and FreeBSD were created in 1993.
-They were initially derived from 386BSD (also known as "Jolix"), and merged the 4.4BSD-Lite source code in 1994.
-OpenBSD was forked from NetBSD in 1995, and DragonFly BSD was forked from FreeBSD in 2003.

-BSD was also used as the basis for several proprietary versions of Unix, such as Sun's SunOS, Sequent's DYNIX, NeXT's NeXTSTEP, DEC's Ultrix and OSF/1 AXP (now Tru64 UNIX).
-NeXTSTEP later became the foundation for Apple Inc.'s macOS.